About Us

 Astronaut Dr. Leroy Chiao

 “As a former NASA astronaut and International Space Station Commander, I have had the privilege of venturing where many dream but few have gone before me.
-Now, as a special advisor to the inspirational Houston Association for Space and Science Education (HASSE) International Study Program, I am honored to share my experiences and encourage today’s students – the future leaders and innovators – to pursue their dreams and ‘reach for the stars’ as well.
+I am honored to share my experiences and encourage today’s students – the future leaders and innovators – to pursue their dreams and ‘reach for the stars’ as well.

 The renowned HASSE Space School